Annual Meeting Registration

 About the Scholarship

-The American College of Rheumatology is proud to announce that it will offer the Pediatric Rheumatology Residents Program at ACR Convergence 2025 in Chicago, Illinois, October 24–29.
+The American College of Rheumatology is proud to announce that it will offer the Pediatric Rheumatology Residents Program at ACR Convergence 2026 in Orlando, Florida, November 6–11.

 The goal of the program is to motivate outstanding pediatric residents to pursue subspecialty training in pediatric rheumatology by providing an opportunity to attend the ACR Convergence.